spollard/josh-works.github.io/_pages/stripe_course.md

 We'll use a few tools:
 - Stripe (duh)
 - Zapier
-- Gmail or Mailchimp
+- Gmail
 - Dropbox

+Even if you don't want to use the exact same "stack" I use, this information will smooth the way to iterate and modify as you see fit; you'll sail past the gotchas, and spend your time on whatever it is you want to give to the world.

 # Why shouldn't I just use an existing platform?

 I've used Stripe to take payments before, using plugins with Wordpress and Squarespace, or self-hosted tools like Gumroad.
-All of these tools do more than I want
+All of these tools do more than I want:

 - they make me adhere to their design decisions
 - they have _way_ more features and options than what I want
 - they have a monthly minimum fee
-- they are _great_ tools, but I have to play by their rules.
-(This is also why I don't like Medium).
+- they are _great_ tools, but they're a walled garden.
+(This is why I don't use Medium).
-- they are "heavy" solutions - lots of Javascript, backed by big databases, etc - the opposite of why I run this website on Jekyll.
+- they are "heavy" solutions - lots of Javascript, backed by big databases, etc - the opposite of why I run this website on Jekyll + Github Pages

 Granted, these tools are appropriate for a variety of use-cases, like:
 1. Non-technical users
 2. Anyone who's more interested in selling product than understanding what's happening under the hood
 3. Anyone who is comfortable with "vendor lock-in", and is willing to tie their business to Gumroad, or Shopify, or Wordpress, or Squarespace, or whatever.
-4. Someone who needs a bit more features than just a "pay me money, I give you product".
+4. Someone who needs a bit more features than just a "pay me money, I give you product" solution.

 -------------------------------------

-The solutions out there are _really good_; I'm not trying to convince you to sell your products via Stripe, Zapier, Gmail, and Dropbox - I'm just saying that if you _want_ to sell products via this tools, it's hard to figure out, but this course will get you moving.
+The solutions out there are _really good_; I'm not trying to convince you to sell your products via Stripe, Zapier, Gmail, and Dropbox - I'm just saying that if you _want_ to sell products via this tools, it's hard to figure out, and this course will get you moving.

 I'd _strongly_ recommend you use the "demo" purchase button below to kick the tires on this whole process, to determine if the way I'm selling this product would work for you.
 If it does - great!
 Buy the course.
 If not, great!
 Don't buy the course.